Frequently Asked Questions about Real Estate

 The new iBuyers that advertise all over the local media about skipping showings, making offers after a brief interview and lofty promises to move you locally would have you believe that selling to them is the only real fast way to sell a house.
 Those of us traditional real estate agents who have endured the tests of time, however, can attest that the marketing mix learned in business school applies to real estate as well.
 A well-priced property (the product, it is no longer a home upon market entry in my opinion) kept in good condition for showings and promoted along with nearby amenities will sell fast to the right buyer.
 While "well-priced" means competitive rather than extremely low, owners will likely still get a higher return on their investment through a traditional real estate agent rather than an iBuyer who's model requires that they flip the property for a nice profit at the price that owners should have received.
 That is why I often write "Take All of Your Money with You When You Leave."

 What are the steps to selling a house with a REALTOR?

 Contact the lien holders (usually the mortgage lenders) where applicable for the expected mortgage balance amounts to be paid off in 30 days and 60 days.
 Then contact a few local real estate agents and inquire about what your home may be worth, ask for a meeting and an estimated net-to-seller worksheet.
 Then decide if moving forward makes sense, both in terms of the numbers and personalities among the agents.
-Upon choosing the right agent, get answers to your questions, learn then sign the paperwork, agree on next steps that address communication, property condition, price, promotions, dates, timelines, etc. and pursue a mutual respect for one another that leads to a smooth and timely settlement.
+Upon choosing the right agent, get answers to your questions, learn and then sign the paperwork, agree on the next steps that address communication, property condition, price, promotions, dates, timelines, etc. and pursue a mutual respect for one another that leads to a smooth and timely settlement.